-The "Come and See" Religious Education Programme for Primary Schools programme and 'The Way, the Truth and the Life' series is also used in the school to support relationship education along with 'A Fertile Heart'.
+The "Come and See" Religious Education Programme for Primary Schools programme and 'The Way, the Truth and the Life' series is also used in the school to support relationship education.

-The Relationships and Sex Education curriculum will follow the model scheme of work developed by the CES (Autumn 2016) adapted where necessary to reflect the specific needs of the school.
-We use a relationship education programme called 'Journey in Love' with YR to Y6 in the school alongside RE.
+The Relationships and Sex Education curriculum will follow the model scheme of work developed by the CES (June 2019) adapted where necessary to reflect the specific needs of the school.

+We use a relationship education programme called 'Journey in Love' with Reception to Year 6 in the school alongside RE.
 This has been carefully written and has involved much collaboration between numbers of people over several years.
 The programme is intended to support teachers and parents in Catholic schools to enable the holistic growth of children.